telerik/blazor-docs/knowledge-base/grid-row-template-simulate-built-in-functions.md

         }

         // Use temporary collection to be able to persist the
-        // selected items when multiselecting with checkboxes TempSelectedItemsCollection = SelectedItems.ToList();
+        // selected items when multiselecting with checkboxes.
+        TempSelectedItemsCollection = SelectedItems.ToList();
         SelectedItems = selectedItems;